Regulatory compliance inspection 2016

 There was also high praise for the personal development of pupils and the provision for extracurricular involvement, both of which were found to be outstanding.
 Pupils in the senior school were described as “exceptionally well educated”.

-The ISI concluded that in the junior school, the Early Years Foundation Stage (nursery and reception classes) was outstanding for overall effectiveness, quality of provision and outcomes for children.
+The ISI concluded that in the junior school, the Early Years Foundation Stage (pre-reception and reception classes) was outstanding for overall effectiveness, quality of provision and outcomes for children.

 The ISI recognised the continuation of high standards throughout the junior school, describing “the quality of the pupils’ achievements and of their learning, attitudes and skills” as excellent.
 They gave the same high rating to curricular and extracurricular experiences and to the development of the pupils’ personal qualities.